rhys117/slack-time-bot/Development Process.md

 ## AWS
 Afterwards I've setup an elasticbeanstalk instance and iem keys and added the configuration to the travis yml and setup my env variables on aws.

-I pushed my changes and confirmed that it was now running on AWS
+I pushed my changes and confirmed that it was now running on AWS.

+I then updated my my slash command in Slack API to have the AWS entpoint and confirmed that it was working.

+I also confirmed that attempts to hit the endpoint not from slack were getting 403 errors.

+One thing I did notice was the time was wrong, I hadn't accounted for it running on american servers.
+I updated the dockerfile to include the correct timezone.

+## Other thoughts
+This still isn't perfect, It's running on WEBrick and doesn't have an nginx web server in front of it.

+It might be nice to integrate options with the command such as timezone and give custom responses.